geekball/geekball/README.md

 - 👋 Hi, I’m @geekball
 - 👀 I’m interested in Linux, DevOps, Networking and other cool stuff.
-- 🌱 I’m currently learning Ansible
+- 🌱 I’m currently learning Ansible, Kubernetes and more fun things.
 - 💞️ I’m looking to collaborate on something fun
 - 📫 Reach me by email or something :)